 Metal roofs differ in terms of price and durability.
 Most of metal roofs have a life span of 35 to 70 years, which is typically much longer than shingle roofs.

 Copper is one of the most premium types of metal roofing, and it has been used for years in roofing applications.
 Some of the most remarkable historic buildings in the world, including churches and castles, feature a copper roof.
+If you’re interested in learning more about tile vs metal roofs click here.

 How much will you pay to install a metal roof?